United States twenty-dollar bill

-The United States twenty-dollar bill (US$20) is a denomination of U.S. currency.
-A portrait of Andrew Jackson, the seventh U.S. president (1829–1837), has been featured on the obverse of the bill since 1928; the White House is featured on the reverse.
-Jackson's portrait on the twenty-dollar bill has been noted as ironic, given his well-known opposition to the Second Bank of the United States and his broader resistance to central banking.
+The United States twenty-dollar note (US$20), also referred to as the United States twenty-dollar bill, is a denomination of U.S. currency.
+A portrait of Andrew Jackson, the seventh U.S. president (1829–1837), has been featured on the obverse of the note since 1928; the White House is featured on the reverse.

-As of December 2018, the average life of a $20 bill in circulation is 7.8 years before it is replaced due to wear.
-Twenty-dollar bills are delivered by Federal Reserve Banks in violet straps.
+As of December 2018, the average life of a $20 note in circulation is 7.8 years before it is replaced due to wear.
+Twenty-dollar notes are delivered by Federal Reserve Banks in violet straps.